the16bitgamer/YourFlix-MKIII/README.md

 # YourFlix-MKIII

+Update 2021-08-06: Added a New page which will allow you to see recently uploaded programs and programs that've been updated.

+Update 2020-10-16: Added a Wiki to install and configure YourFlix for a Raspberry Pi https://github.com/the16bitgamer/YourFlix-MKIII/wiki

 Update 2020-09-27: YourFlix MKIII is now in Beta!

-Update 2020-10-16: Added a Wiki to install and configure YourFlix for a Raspberry Pi https://github.com/the16bitgamer/YourFlix-MKIII/wiki

 # What is YourFlix?